 And over time, you might boost dozens of posts, but keep only a handful.

-But this handful of posts continues to spend a dollar a day (or more, if the audience is big enough), so your total spend on boosting could be $10, $50, or even $200 per day.
+This handful of posts continues to spend a dollar a day (or more, if the audience is big enough), so your total spend on boosting could be $10, $50, or even $200 per day.

 If you've set up your funnel properly, then you have set engagement remarketing audiences to pick up from there, which then go to your conversion campaigns.